FunkeyFlo/ps5-mqtt/docs/DOCKER.md

       - MQTT_PORT=1883                                  # port of your mqtt broker
       - MQTT_USERNAME=mqttuser                          # username used for connecting to your mqtt broker
       - MQTT_PASSWORD=mqttpassword                      # password used for connecting to your mqtt broker
+      - DISCOVERY_TOPIC=your_custom_discovery_topic     # Home Assistant discovery topic.
+Only needs to be set if you've changed the discovery topic in Home Assistant.
+Default: homeassistant

       - DEVICE_CHECK_INTERVAL=5000
       - DEVICE_DISCOVERY_INTERVAL=60000